Monday, 8 June 2026

 The parallelism is precise and deliberate.
 The same temporal frame — “Each day” — governs both stanzas; the same vast quantity — “Thousand” — applies first to questions and then to answers.
 But the outcomes are radically divergent.
 In stanza two, the “Immediate” replies of AI systems produce “Enlightenment.”
 In stanza three, those same thousand answers cause the mystery not to diminish but to “Intensify.”
 The poet is making an epistemological claim of some depth: that the frictionless delivery of information does not constitute genuine understanding, and that the multiplication of answers may paradoxically deepen rather than dispel mystery.

 This is a claim with deep biblical roots.
 Qoheleth, the preacher of Ecclesiastes, observes in the first chapter that “in much wisdom is much grief, and he who increases knowledge increases sorrow” (1:18).
 The Socratic tradition, which intersects with Hellenistic Judaism in the figure of Philo of Alexandria, arrives at a similar conclusion: wisdom begins in the recognition of ignorance.
 Allen's poem does not simply lament the limits of AI; it diagnoses the hubris of treating immediate information retrieval as a substitute for the slow, often painful acquisition of understanding.
+The connection to Qoheleth's scepticism about accumulated knowledge is apt, and this diptych is among the poem's more genuinely accomplished passages.

 The stanza's conclusion — “Is urgent” — introduces a tone of existential pressure that carries into the following verses.
 The mystery is not merely interesting; it demands a response.
+Yet the phrase itself asserts urgency rather than generating it, a tendency that becomes more pronounced in the stanzas that follow.

 Stanzas four and five shift from the contemporary technological context to the longue durée of human inquiry: